 Our flow data

-We report our flow data annually (calendar year) to the Environment Agency.
+Our flow data is reported every year to the Environment Agency.
 The graph below shows the total amount of treated water that left our sites each year in cubic metres, divided by county.

 As the population of our region continues to grow, the volume of wastewater received by our sites increases too.
 As a result, our flow figures fluctuate year-on-year based on the number of people who choose to live in the South East.

 Although this would suggest our flow should increase year-on-year, other factors impact our flow too.
 For instance, some of our sewers carry rainwater away from gutters and street gullies to our treatment works to prevent flooding.
 As a result, our flow is also higher during years with a wet winter.

 While the impact of the pandemic – including restrictions on leaving home, travel and businesses – affected the flow patterns at several of our treatment sites during 2020, activity at these sites returned to normal in 2021.
 However, the rainfall pattern has been more extreme with longer drier periods, with days of extremely heavy rainfall.
 As a result, sites surrounded by areas of high groundwater at the start of 2021 were affected for longer than the previous year.

 For more detailed daily flow information, divided by site, please download the information below (in the format of .xlsx spreadsheets).